aaltuwayjiri/Chatbot/README.md

 1-Speech Recognition Issues:

-   -Ensure your microphone is working and properly connected.
+.Ensure your microphone is working and properly connected.

-   -If the bot cannot recognize speech, try speaking clearly or adjusting the microphone sensitivity.
+.If the bot cannot recognize speech, try speaking clearly or adjusting the microphone sensitivity.

 2-Audio Playback:

-   -If there is an issue with the audio playback (especially on Windows), ensure the correct audio device is selected as the default output device.
+.If there is an issue with the audio playback (especially on Windows), ensure the correct audio device is selected as the default output device.

 3-API Key Errors:

-   -Ensure your Cohere API key is valid and correctly pasted in the script.
+.Ensure your Cohere API key is valid and correctly pasted in the script.